Find the cheapest multicar insurance quotes

 How to find cheap multicar insurance quotes

-Our simple, three-step guide takes you through it...
+Our simple, step-by-step guide takes you through it...

-The three insurers above let you set up a policy at your first car's renewal, while the other car(s) stay with their existing insurer, until their renewal.
+With most of the insurers above you set up a policy at your first car's renewal, while the other car(s) stay with their existing insurer until their renewal at which point they're moved on to the multicar policy.

 If you need a multicar quote for several vehicles with different start dates, this is how it could work:

 You get cover for your lead car to start in three weeks' time, car two to start in seven months and car three in 10 months.
-Cars two and three will stay insured with their existing insurer until their current policy ends, at which time they will move across to the multicar policy, for the remainder of the year.
+Cars two and three will stay insured with their existing insurer until their current policy ends, at which point they'll move across to the multicar policy, for the remainder of the year.

 Then, once your multicar policy ends, all cars will then be up for renewal at the same time.